beackers/beackers/README.md

 ## Currently working on:
 - sspanak/tt9: coolest keyboard in existence, working on adding keybinds and Latin
 - beackers/myop: Flask server for AREDN
+- beackers/regenwall: Randomized art generator for your wallpaper